keepraw/bilive/docs/scan.md

 The log shows that the nvidia gpu driver and cuda version of your ubuntu may not match, and the cuda core may not be correctly called.

 Solution: Refer to [this article](https://zhuanlan.zhihu.com/p/466793485).

+### 3. Burn danmaku and subtitles

+> [!TIP]
+> - The configuration related to danmaku and subtitle burning is in the `[model]` section of the `bilive.toml` file.
+> - `model_type` can be "pipeline", "append", or "merge".
+> - If you choose "pipeline", the danmaku will be burned into the video directly.
+> - If you choose "append", the danmaku and subtitles will be burned into the video.
+> - If you choose "merge", the danmaku and subtitles will be burned into the video, and the video will be merged with the previous video.

+### 4. Upload to Bilibili

+> [!TIP]
+> - The configuration related to video upload is in the `[video]` section of the `bilive.toml` file.
+> - `title` and `description` can use keywords: {artist}, {date}, {title}, {source_link}.
+> - `tid` is the video category ID, see https://bilitool.timerring.com/tid.html.
+> - `gift_price_filter` is the minimum price of gifts to be filtered, unit: RMB.
+> - `reserve_for_fixing` is whether to reserve the video for fixing if MOOV crash error occurs.
+> - `upload_line` is the upload line to be used, default is "auto" (recommended), can be "bldsa", "ws", "tx", "qn", "bda2".